Planning Committee Agenda 12-01-2026

-The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 27th June at 12pm or on the fall of the Sea Festival Committee meeting, whichever is later.
+The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 12th January at 7pm (or the fall of the Environment Committee meeting, whichever is later) at Sandgate Library.

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgate-pc.gov.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.